elibiz443/rspec-intro/README.md

   end
 end
 ```
+Continue in terminal:
 ```
 cd ..
 ```
-Run the tests by running the following in terminal:
+Run the tests using:
 ```
 bin/rspec
 ```